 - Send this form letter to urge Mayor Bill De Blasio to direct the Parks Department to allow the Lower East Side Ecology Center and Big Reuse to continue their compost operations in City parks!

 - Thank you to everyone who testified at the City Council virtual oversight hearing on Community Composting.
 You can watch the recording here.

 - Write letters to Parks Commissioner Silver and Mayor Bill de Blasio encouraging them to provide long-term leases for compost sites in public parks, and to expand compost programs around the city.

 - Stay up to date with this Call to Action page for more ways to help save our Queensbridge compost processing site.

 - Watch the #SaveOurCompost Press Conference here.
-Coalition members and elected officials make the case for supporting composting sites on NY Parks land.
+On December 15, 2020, coalition members and elected officials make the case for supporting composting sites on NY Parks land.

 Other Actions for NYC Composting

 - Read the Save Our Compost budget proposal and encourage your city council representatives to support funding for compost in the upcoming 2021 budget hearings.

 - Tell the Parks Department to preserve community compost sites with the #SaveOurCompost letter writing campaign.